DanMcInerney/icebreaker/README.md

   * Uses Responder.py to poison the layer 2 network and capture user hashes
   * Autocracks the hash with john and top 10 million password list
 * SMB relay
-  * Uses ntlmrelay.py + Responder.py to relay SMB hashes
+  * Uses ntlmrelay.py and Responder.py to relay SMB hashes
   * After a successful relay it will do the following on the victim machine:
     * Add an administrative user - icebreaker:P@ssword123456
     * Run an obfuscated and AMSI bypassing version of Mimikatz and parse the output for hashes and passwords
+* IPv6 DNS poison
+  * Uses mitm6 and ntlmrelayx.py to poison IPv6 DNS and capture user and machine hashes
+  * Creates fake WPAD server with authentication
+  * Note: this can easily cause network connectivity issues for users so use spareingly

 #### Installation
 ```
+Note to Kali users: you will need to run 'apt-get remove python-impacket' before running the setup script

 sudo ./setup.sh
 sudo pipenv shell

-Note to Kali users: you will need to run 'apt-get remove python-impacket' after running the setup script
 ```

 #### Usage